darubiomunoz/smartcontract-simplestorage/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a simple Smart contract to print any message, so you can use it to make the traditional and well known, Hello World! but in solidity. :smile:
+This smart contract has only one functionality to store a uint type variable :smile:

-If you're new to smart contracts I invite you to study the code and try to replicate by yourself with the help of the solidity documentation. :stars:
+If you're interested in smart contracts I invite you to study the code and try to replicate by yourself with the help of the solidity documentation. :stars:

 ### Built With :computer: